 - For used EVs, the purchaser’s income is limited to $75,000 for a single filer, $112,500 for a head of household, and $150,000 for joint filers

 - The EV is assembled in North America, which for the bill’s purposes includes Mexico, the U.S., and Canada (effective immediately)

 - The EV’s battery is assembled in or made from materials sourced in North America or an approved country (though this rule will only apply from January 1, 2025)

-- At least 40% of the “critical minerals content” comes from U.S. sources, is recycled in North America, or comes from a country with a free trade agreement with the U.S. (from January 1, 2023, with annual increases in minimum content requirements thereafter).
+- At least 40% of the “critical minerals content” comes from U.S. sources, is recycled in North America, or comes from a country with a free trade agreement with the U.S. (originally slated to take effect January 1, 2023, this is now set to come in sometime in March, 2023, after which there will be annual increases in minimum content requirements).

 Some practical implications to mention: